core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 Schema node instances defined using the YANG modeling language are encoded using CBOR {{RFC8949}} based on the rules defined in this section.
 We assume that the reader is already familiar with both YANG {{RFC7950}} and CBOR {{RFC8949}}.

+The SID key integer 0 is reserved as an invalid SID value as an implementation aid.

 ## The 'leaf'

 A 'leaf' MUST be encoded accordingly to its datatype using one of the encoding rules specified in {{data-types-mapping}}.